 According to TSA, pets must be brought to security checkpoints in a hand-held travel carrier.
-If you don’t happen to have one, these are our favorite dog carriers for your next trip!
+If you don’t happen to have one, these are our favorite dog carriers and cat carriers for your next trip!
 Once your pet is removed from the carrier at the start of the screening process, the carrier can be placed on the security checkpoint conveyor belt to be X-rayed.

 Most importantly, TSA notes that pets should never be X-rayed.
 Although, TSA has tweeted this has occurred far more frequently than one might think.
 X-ray checkpoints are solely intended for personal items and luggage.
 But don’t worry—if pets do go through an X-ray machine, the radiation quantity is not lethal.

 A dog was accidentally sent through the X-ray @MSN_Airport this week.
 When traveling with any animal, notify your airline & know their rules.
 At the checkpoint, remove your pet from the bag and send all items, including the empty carrier, to be screened in the machine.
 (1/2) pic.twitter.com/JLOStCDsir

 Instead, pets should be carried or walked with a leash through the walk-through metal detectors.
 Then, owners can expect a TSA officer to give their hands an explosive trace detection swab, which ensures there isn’t explosive residue on the owner’s hands.
 Finally, owners can return their pet to their travel carrier at a “re-composure area” away from the checkpoint.

 How can I help prepare my pet for the airport security process?